 A surprising sense of loss came over me.
 Why did I always end up all alone?
 Tears stung my eyes and threatened to begin coursing down my hot face.
 Not wanting to draw unwanted attention from the people sitting around me, I forced my mind onto more practical matters.

 Would it be possible for me to stay in New York and build a new life for myself?
 There was nothing waiting for me in the city I from which I had just departed.
-For all I knew, my landlord might have already set my things out by the curb.
+For all I knew, my landlord had already set my things out by the curb.
 Maybe they had been seized as evidence.
 I had no clue.

 Sooner or later, I would have to face her and put an end to the chase.
 Again, the memory of Tammy’s departure set off a pang of sadness.
 Help from her would have leveled the playing field a little.

 What chance did I have of doing battle with a witch and surviving?
 The idea that Plum might enlist her coven was too overwhelming to contemplate.
 There was also Hiromi to consider.
-I had so many doubts about her trustworthiness that I didn’t even tell her that I was leaving town.
+I had so many doubts about her trustworthiness, I didn’t even tell her that I was leaving town.

 According to Raven, I was a manifestive empath.
 Funny, I didn’t feel any different.
 Even if she was right, I had no idea how to use my so-called powers.
 Were they even supposed to be called powers?
 At the most, learning what I might be made me more receptive to the sensations that people evoked in me.
+In a way, it felt good to finally put a label on what made me so different from other people.
+It made me feel less like a freak.

 I can always tell when I’m sinking into one of my spates of deep depression, because no matter the amount of sleep, I awake feeling tired with heavy limbs.
 That night, I stumbled off of the plane and plodded through the airport terminal feeling drugged.